 Impact The effects of applying the new standard on the company's financial statements are being evaluated, and revenue is measured for all existing contracts in force under Egyptian Accounting Standard Model 48 consisting of five steps.
 Mandatory The group will apply the standard from its mandatory adoption date of application date/ 1 January 2020.
 The group intends to adopt the standard using the Date of adoption modified retrospective approach which means that the cumulative by group impact of the adoption will be recognised in retained earnings as of 1 January 2020 and that comparatives will not be modified.
-On April 12, 2020, the Financial Supervisory Authority decided to postpone the application of the amendments to the Egyptian Accounting Standards to the interim financial statements and limit them to the annual financial statements by the end of 2020.
+On 20 September 2020, the General Authority for Financial Supervision decided to postpone the application of amendments to the Egyptian Accounting Standards by the year 2021.